amitkarmakar07/Price_Tracker/README.md

 # 📦 Real-Time E-commerce Price Tracker with Webhook Alerts

-A lightweight Python script that monitors the price of a product on Flipkart and alerts you when it drops below your target price.
+A lightweight Python script that monitors the price of a product on ecommerce and alerts you when it drops below your target price.

 ---
 ## 🔍 Features